Edinburgh with Kids: Castles, Harry Potter, and the Wildest City in Scotland

 Why Edinburgh Is Pure Magic for Kids

-We visited Edinburgh with our kids in early August during the world-famous Fringe Festival, and it was electrifying - street performers everywhere, shows for all ages, and an energy that swept everyone up.
+I went to Edinburgh with Lila in early August during the Fringe Festival, and it was electrifying.
+Street performers everywhere, shows for all ages, the kind of energy that sweeps everyone up.
 But Edinburgh is wonderful at any time of year, and the non-festival months are significantly calmer and more affordable.
-The city combines the best elements of a historic European capital with the warmth and accessibility of a Scottish welcome that made us feel at home immediately.
+The city combines the best elements of a historic European capital with the warmth of a Scottish welcome that made us feel at home immediately.

 One essential note: Edinburgh weather is notoriously changeable.
 I've experienced all four seasons in a single afternoon here.
-A quality kids' rain jacket is absolutely non-negotiable - don't even think about leaving the hotel without it.
-The good news is that Edinburgh is beautiful in the rain, and the Scots have a wonderfully pragmatic attitude about weather that's contagious.
+A real waterproof rain jacket for your kid is non-negotiable.
+Skip the fashion windbreaker.
+Trust me.
+The good news is Edinburgh is beautiful in the rain, and the Scots have a wonderfully pragmatic attitude about weather that's contagious.

 Edinburgh Castle and the Royal Mile